shumarkq/CMAQ/POST/AMET_eval/README.md

  DELETE_PROJECT    Delete an existing AMET project.
 This will delete all data in the existing
                    AMET table and remove the table from the database.
 Choices are T,F.
  AMET_DB           Use the AMET database for evaluation plotting?
-Choices are T,F. spatial_plots     Create maps of biase and error from site compare output?
+Choices are T,F. spatial_plots     Create maps of bias and error from site compare output?
 Choices are T,F. stacked_barplots  Create stacked bar plots of PM2.5 species from site compare output?
 Choices are T,F. time_plots        Create time series plots from site compare output?
 Choices are T,F. scatter_plots     Create scatter plots from site compare output?
 Choices are T,F.